 Skunks – Skunks are approximately the size of domestic cats.
 They can be a real nuisance as they will try to get into yards for food and shelter.
 In general skunks are not big climbers with the exception of spotted skunks.
 This means that putting up a fence can help to deter them from entering your property.
 Skunks are good at digging however so it is important that the fence is partially buried so the skunks cannot get underneath.
 Another option is to trap skunks.
 This is generally best left to licensed trappers as skunks have a tendency to spray when trapped.
 Some areas also allow homeowners to shoot skunks as well as use toxicants to get rid of them.
 It is important to familiarize yourself with the specific laws in your town or city.

-Need to find a pro for your wildlife removal?Find Pros
+Ready to start your wildlife removal?Find Pros

 Raccoons – Raccoons can cause serious headaches for homeowners as they are known for trying to take refuge in places like attics and chimneys.
 Since they are also constantly looking for food, garbage cans are quite attractive to them.
 Raccoons can be deterred by keeping garbage, pet food, and any other edible materials in places they cannot get to.
 Raccoons are good climbers so regular fences will not deter them but electric fences can.
 If you install an electric fence, it will cost about $1,200.
 Raccoons can be trapped with cage style traps.
 They should be placed in areas frequented by raccoons such as in the attic, or even on the roof.
 Otherwise you will need a professional raccoon removal company to come out, who will charge around $400.